 Ruijie Ma

-Ruijie Ma, MSW (she/her), is a doctoral student at the University of Pittsburgh School of Social Work.
-She received a Bachelor’s degree in Law from the Central China Normal University and her MSW from the University of Georgia.
-Before her doctoral studies, Ruijie worked at the largest social work organization in central China, where she served as a case manager for a government-funded initiative supporting diaspora orphans and their foster families in both the provincial capital and surrounding rural areas.
-She also collaborated with grassroots organizations to launch Social-Emotional Learning-oriented peer support programs for children in migrant labor communities.
-Additionally, she provided individual and family counseling to Asian adoptees and their transracial and intercountry families, drawing on the Relational-Cultural Therapy (RCT) model, also grounded in feminist principles.
+Ruijie (Ray) Ma, MSW (she/her), is a doctoral student at the University of Pittsburgh School of Social Work.
+She received a Bachelor's degree in Law from Central China Normal University and an MSW from the University of Georgia.
+Prior to her doctoral studies, Ruijie worked at the largest social work organization in central China, where she served for a government-funded initiative supporting diaspora orphans and their foster families in both urban and rural settings.
+She also collaborated with grassroots organizations to develop peer support programs informed by Social-Emotional Learning principles for children in migrant labor communities.
+In addition, she provided individual and family counseling to Asian adoptees and their transracial and intercountry families using Relational-Cultural Therapy grounded in feminist approaches.